November 6, 2023

 Once you’ve enjoyed your vanilla buttermilk cake, you’ll want to store any leftovers properly to maintain their freshness.

 MAKE AHEAD: This cake can be made a day ahead.
-Bake the cake layers, let them cool completely, then wrap them tightly in plastic wrap and store them at room temperature.
+Bake the cake layers, let the cake cool completely, then wrap them tightly in plastic wrap and store them at room temperature.

 The frosting can also be made ahead and stored in the refrigerator.